-Cobble Mountain is a 2.2 mile out and back trail located near Kent, CT and is only recommended for very experienced adventurers.
+Cobble Mountain is a 2.2 mile out and back trail located near Kent, Connecticut and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible year-round.

 I am a very frequent visitor to Macedonia Brook State Park and have done the route indicated by the map (up White Trail to Cobble Mountain and back) as well as the much longer (6.2 mile) circuit of the entire park on the blue trail, which also goes over the summit of Cobble Mt.
 I frequently hike up Cobble in winter.
 I would classify the White trail to the summit of Cobble as being an easy to moderate hike, certainly not hard, assuming good fitness.
 But it is steep and rocky and hiking boots and trekking poles are advised, and micro-spikes or light crampons in winter.
 As others have noted, the views to the west from the summit of Cobble are wonderful.
 If one takes the Blue trail north from the summit of Cobble one comes to a rock scramble (at UTM 18T, Easting: 624815